Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 Modern supply and production processes require a close integration between involved partners.
 Although a variety of classic EDI (namely UN/EDIFACT) and XML-messages are available and cover many processes and steps, the currently available infrastructure often does not satisfy the demand for transparency and flexibility.

-With the technology of REpresentational State Transfer (REST) Application Programming Interfaces (API) there is an opportunity to enhance and amend currently available systems in a lightweight and , flexible, and state-of-the-art way.
+With the technology of REpresentational State Transfer (REST) Application Programming Interfaces (API) there is an opportunity to enhance and amend currently available systems in a lightweight and flexible way.

 However, if these enhancements are defined and designed by the business partners individually, it is very likely that the variety of used data structures and implementations increases complexity instead of decreasing it.